michaelmungaimaina/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Task 5
  - A script that lists all local variables and environment variables, and functions
 # Task 6
  - A script that creates a new local variable > Name: "BEST", Value: "School"
+# Task 7
+ - A script that creates a new global variable > Name: BEST, Value: "School"